edinburgh-napier/set09121/lectures/lecture12.md

 - We are going to look at two types.
 	- State Machines
-	- Decision Tress
+	- Decision Trees

 ---

 # State machines

 - Similar to the idea of state modelling in UML.
-- Character has a number of possible states.
+- AI character has a number of possible states.
     - e.g. attack, hide, run, etc.
 - Character determines current state based on any number of conditions.
 - Character will change state when a particular action occurs.